 - Edit: The default permission for Members.
 It allows them to create, edit, or remove content such as tickets, code, files, etc.

 - View: The default permission for Watchers.
 It allows them access only to view the Space, but not to make changes.

 - None: The default permissions on all new Spaces.
 If this one is changed to View, your space will change from Private to Public and users outside your space will have access to your content.

 To access your Space’s security settings, you must be an Admin for that space.
 Open the Admin page and then click on the Security section.

 Levels of access (either View, Edit, or All) can be set for team members, watchers, and non-members.
 Additionally, IP addresses can be designated as Watchers.

 Non-member access can also be set as either View, Edit, All, or None and the Space can be made public by checking the Anybody can join this space box.

 Finally, IP addresses can also be whitelisted and allowed to connect to the Space.

-Additionally, the level of access required to view the “Team Tab” can be set to None, Watcher, Member, or Watcher.
+Additionally, the level of access required to view the “Team Tab” can be set to None, Owner, Member, or Watcher.